 Walk as far as you’re comfortable, as the views of the surrounding valleys and cliffs are spectacular from the start of the track.

-2. Butterbox Point Track
+2. Butterbox Point Walk

 At the intersection, head west towards Butterbox Point.
 The views along this track are arguably even more impressive than those on the Mount Hay Summit Walk, so you’re in for a real treat.